magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 ### Integration Tests

-An integration test should be used to cover any code that doesn't meet the requirements of a unit test or functional test and should be thought of as essentially the default test type.
+An integration test should be used to cover any code that does not meet the requirements of a unit test or functional test and should be thought of as essentially the default test type.

 Integration tests come in many forms and can drastically vary in definition depending on what the intention of the test is.
 Generally speaking an integration test verifies that two or more things work together correctly. i.e. We are testing the _integration_ of one thing with another thing.
 For the purpose of Magento testing, there are essentially two broad categories of integration tests: narrow-form and broad-form.